 - New York (JFK)

-The additional 13 American Express international lounges aren’t Centurion Lounges per se, but are just as nice (well, the one I tried in Mexico City was at least).
+The additional 13 American Express international lounges aren’t Centurion Lounges per se, but are almost just as nice (well, the one I tried in Mexico City was at least).

 These are located in: